NEW BOOK BY DR. KEITH

 Anyway Around the World

-Anyway: The Paradoxical Commandments has been published around the world.
+Anyway: The Paradoxical Commandments have been published around the world.
 View the book covers and publishers here.

 People are illogical, unreasonable, and self-centered.